finch04/website/docs/en/guide/1-foreword/2-Club.md

 ## Is there an error?
 You want to add or modify?

-no problem!
+No problem!
 We warmly welcome:
 - Propose modifications and supplementary suggestions
 - Submit updates and MD documents
 - Fork source code